urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

   ![fmtx_s-of-t-square-fft.png](./figures/fmtx_s-of-t-square-fft.png)<br>
   __*$$ s(t) $$ with default values in frequency domain*__

+> Note that the sidebands for FSK with a square wave message (`101010...`) do not follow the Bessel function values as they do for a sine wave message.

 - Set the sliders back to default values.

-- Enable the *File Sink* block and save a file called `FM_TX_2kHz_square.dat`.
+- Enable the *File Sink* block and save a file called `FM_TX_5kHz_square.dat`.
 You will need to execute the flowgraph for a few seconds to build the file.

 - Save this GRC file now, it is a deliverable.